Visit Cinque Terre, Italy

 The views are expansive as you tread along the network of trails passing citrus and olive groves, pine forests and flowering meadows, but the trails are often narrow, steep and strenuous.
 Some follow the coast along paths overhanging sheer cliffs, others are wooded routes but all involve long sections of arduous, uneven steps, so you'll need to be reasonably fit and mobile to tackle them.

-Suggested Cinque Terre itinerary
+Suggested itinerary featuring Cinque Terre

 This sample itinerary will give you an idea of what is possible when you travel in Cinque Terre, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.